-The South Theater Built during the reign of Emperor Domitian.
+The South Theater was Built during the reign of Emperor Domitian.

 the South Theater can seat more than 3000 spectators.

 The first level of the ornate stage, which was originally a two-storey structure, has been reconstructed and is still used today.

 The theatre’s remarkable acoustics allow a speaker at the centre of the orchestra floor

 to be heard throughout the entire auditorium without raising his voice.

 Two vaulted passages lead into the orchestra, and four passages at the back of the theatre give access to the upper rows of seats.

 The arch of Hadrian was located 460 m southward of the main Southern Gate of the city of Gerasa.

 it consists in a rectangular structure, 21 m high, with three arched gateways.

 The arch is characterized by a dual facade, looking north towards the city, and southward towards the road.